 About a year ago, I went to the car wash to clean up my car before setting out to give a client his Deed of Assignment.
-The owner of the car wash, also a car dealer, saw the deed and asked if I am a realtor?
+The owner of the car wash saw the deed and asked if I am a realtor?

 I replied yes.

-He told me about his days in the military when he returned from an international mission, got his benefits and invested it (N600,000) in a plot of land in Abuja.
-Some years later he sold it for N3,000,000 and used more than half the money to buy a Golf 4 car.
+He told me about his days in the military when he returned from an international mission, got his benefits, and invested N600,000 out of it on a plot of land in Abuja.
+After some years, he sold it for N3,000,000 and used more than half the money to buy a Golf 4 car.

-When he was deployed to Port Harcourt, he got broke, took the car to a car dealer who gave him a deposit and the balance much later.
+When the military deployed him to Port Harcourt, he got broke and took the car to a car dealer who gave him a deposit for it and the balance much later.

 The Car Dealer:

-The car dealer he sold his Golf 4 car to at Port Harcourt was a panel beater working on 2 plots of land each bought for N120,000 and paid for in instalments but many years later he sold a plot out of it to an organization for N17,000,000.
+The car dealer he sold his Golf 4 car to in Port Harcourt was a panel beater working on two plots of land, each bought for N120,000 and paid for in installments. after many years, he sold a plot out of it to an organization for N17,000,000.
 He used part of the money to build a Guest House and the balance to start his car business.

 Real Estate Stands Out If You Do It Right

-Real estate has financially liberated a lot of persons.
+Real estate has financially liberated lots of persons.
 However, it is much of “a buy when it’s cheap” and sell when it goes high (land speculation).

-The “be your own landlord” perspective is a mere “feel perspective”.
+The “be your own landlord” perspective is a mere “feel perspective.”
 You mustn’t live in your own house.
 You mustn’t even own a house if it is not economically viable to do so.
-That’s why you are advised to buy property where it’s value and ROA will grow reasonably compared to properties in other locations within same period.

 The earlier misleading analysis didn’t put capital gain into consideration.

-Real estate shouldn’t be the main hustle of any serious-minded investor, it should rather be an avenue for saving and growing idle cash or diversifying your portfolio as against keeping your money in the bank.
+Real estate shouldn’t be the main hustle of any serious-minded investor.
+It should rather be an avenue for saving and growing idle cash or diversifying your portfolio instead of keeping your money idle in the bank.

 Other Businesses/Investments Are Riskier

-A successful business can face a serious challenge and wind up almost immediately but plots of land or houses own will always be there for you.
+A successful business can face a tough challenge and wind up almost immediately.
+But plots of land or houses owned will always be there for you.